nathanrhead/horn-gallery/README.md

 Number and name of feature: #1 Display Images
 Estimate of time needed to complete: 1 hour
 Start time: 3:00 p.m.
-Finish time:
+Finish time: 4:30 p.m.
-Actual time needed to complete:
+Actual time needed to complete: 1.5 hours

 *Why are we implementing this feature?*